aplteam/Cider/mkdocs/docs/api.md

 !!! warning "The folder might not exist :fontawesome-brands-linux: :fontawesome-brands-apple:"

-    This folder is created by the Windows installer; not so on other platforms.
+    On Windows, this folder is created by the installer.
+    Not so on other platforms.

 ## :fontawesome-solid-code: GetNuGetDependencies